 Stay tuned for the reveal day on May 31st when I can tell you all about the great box of tastiness I got in the mail.
 I love getting mail!
 You know… other then the bill type…

 In the meantime – check out The Lean Green Bean for more details on the foodie pen pal program!
 You should do it 🙂

 My family has scattered to the four corners of the earth.
 Well – more like the 2.5 corners of the earth.
 My brother got on a plane to Korea last week and most of my family moved to the middle of Washington on Sunday.
 It has been a tiring and emotional couple of weeks.
 I hate saying goodbye, however temporarily or short term.
-Thankfully two of my sisters are staying on this side of the state!
-Rosie moved in with Ayla and Tasha and my sister Hannah moved in for the summer with an American family from church!
-(We’re trying to get her to stay up here for longer than just the summer.)
+Thankfully two of my sisters are staying on this side of the state, and my best friend Ayla is sticking around for a little while.

 Note: When working with gluten-free flours and adjusting recipes, it is important to use weight instead of volume to measure them.
 That is why I have the weight of each flour in this recipe.
 I also used only guar gum instead of a combination of guar and xanthan gum because xanthan gum is a byproduct of corn.

 Whisk the eggs and egg yolk together in a small bowl.